isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-01-04-the-endless-steppe.md

 grade students invigorate Esther.
 She focuses less on her struggle with the Russian language, and more on the welcome attention she receives from the other children.
 “Like the strokes of little velvet paws,” the children’s conversation comforts her.
-In the Spring of her first year at the Siberian school, the American_ _movie, _Charlie’s Aunt_, comes to the Rubtsovsk movie theater.
+In the spring of her first year at the Siberian school, the American movie, _Charlie’s Aunt_, comes to the Rubtsovsk movie theater.
 Esther
 recalls:

 > Two girls invited me to go with them.
 I was beside myself.
 An invitation